zcmckenna/SEEDLab_Group_12/Demo 1/README.md

 ### Contents
 * `Computer Vision/` - The directory containing all the computer vision code.
 * `Localization/` - The directory containing all the code for localization.
+* `Simulation and Control` - The directory containing all the simulation and control models for demo 1.
 * `Localization/localizationCalculations.c` - The c code that runs on the Arduino, it includes the encoder code, PID control, and velocity calculations.
 * `Localization/stepRespCode.c` - The c code that runs on the Arduino, it contains the code to run the step response experiments.